Chicago "L": Lines

-A completely elevated route utilizing the system's oldest segments (dating back to 1892), the Green Line extends 20.8 mi with 30 stops between Forest Park and Oak Park (Harlem/Lake), through The Loop, to the South Side.
+A completely elevated route utilizing the system's oldest segments (dating back to 1892), the Green Line extends 20.8 mi with 31 stations between Forest Park and Oak Park (Harlem/Lake), through The Loop, to the South Side.
 South of the Garfield station the line splits into two branches, with trains terminating at Ashland/63rd in West Englewood and terminating at Cottage Grove/63rd in Woodlawn.
 The East 63rd branch formerly extended to Jackson Park, but the portion of the line east of Cottage Grove, which ran above 63rd Street, was demolished in the 1980s and 1997 due to structural problems and was never rebuilt due to community demands.
 The average number of weekday boardings in 2013 was 68,230.